Spirometry

 This helps us to see if any damage to your lungs is reversible and whether giving you a medicine will help your breathing.

-The response to this medicine helps us to diagnose, always according to the rest of your history, whether you have asthma (which we often see improvement) , COPD (which we have little improvement), or some other disease.
+The response to this medicine helps us to diagnose, always according to the rest of your history, whether you have asthma (where we often see great improvement) , COPD (where we have little or no improvement), or some other disease.

 What happens when the results are normal?

-As with any medical test, spirometry is not the only test that a pulmonologist takes into account.
-For example, if someone has had asthma symptoms in the past, they may have asthma even if the test is normal at the time.
+As with any medical test, spirometry is not the only test that a pulmonologist takes into consideration in order to evaluate your lung health.
+For example, if someone has asthma symptoms he may have asthma even if the test is normal at the time of examination.

-Also, a smoker may have a normal spirometry but if they continue to smoke they are at risk of developing Chronic Obstructive Pulmonary Disease in the future (in which case the spirometry will be abnormal), heart problems, strokes, cancer, etc.
+Also, a smoker may have a normal spirometry but if he continues to smoke he is at risk of developing Chronic Obstructive Pulmonary Disease in the future (in which case the spirometry will be abnormal), heart problems, strokes, cancer, etc.

 Do you need other tests and what are they?